16 Subtle Signs You're Eating Too Much Sugar

-You’ve finally kicked the ice-cream-after-dinner habit.
-There’s no way you’re eating too much sugar.
-Right?
-While nixing obvious sugar bombs like candy and cake is a huge step toward a healthier diet, there are lots of other places sugar hides.
-That includes everything from high fructose corn syrup found in some salad dressings to fruit juice added to “all natural” protein bars.
+You've finally kicked the ice-cream-after-dinner habit.
+There's no way you're eating too much sugar, right?
+Not so fast.
+While nixing obvious sugar bombs like candy and cake is a huge step toward a healthier diet, there are lots of other sneaky foods where sugar hides.
+That includes everything from high fructose corn syrup found in salad dressings to fruit juice added to "all-natural" protein bars.

 Another difference is in the dosing.
 "You don't find foods in nature that have the insane amounts of added sugar found in processed foods.
 Putting that much sugar into your system is unnatural, and your body isn't built to digest it," says Ansel.

 Ultra-processed foods—foods with added flavors, colors, sweeteners, emulsifiers, and other additives—contribute to nearly 90 percent of our sugar intake, according to a BMJ Journal study.
 The main sources of added sugars in ultra-processed foods are:

 - fruit drinks

 - breakfast cereals

 As you can see, sugar-sweetened drinks are the top three sources of sugar in our diet.
 In fact, almost half of the added sugars in our diets come from drinks like soda and fruit drinks.

 Check both the nutrition label and ingredients to find added sugar foods.
 "Just because a label says 'no added sugar,' you still want to read the label and see how many grams of sugar there are in that item per serving," says Zeitlin.